 As of 2020, there are more than 4.7 million people in the United States working remotely.
 That number is set to grow steadily as people continue to appreciate the benefits of a virtual work environment.

 For companies, hiring a virtual team can save the business significant costs and allow greater access to a broader talent pool.
 Moreover, companies with remote employees are typically more productive as their employees find the flexible work schedule motivating.

 How do you overcome this challenge?
 Well, as a leader, you need to come up with creative strategies for collaborating better with your remote employees.
-For that reason, we have prepared this comprehensive guide on communicating and collaborating with a remote team.
+For that reason, we have prepared this comprehensive guide on communicating and collaborating with a remote software development team.

 Read on to learn more about effective group communication when working remotely.

 1. Always Be Available